wesleyZero/Get_Next_Line_42SiliconValley/README.md

-### Read from the file, line by line
+### Read from the file descriptor
-Given a valid input, we can start reading from the specified file descriptor line by line.
+Given a valid input, we can start reading from the specified file descriptor using a **buffer**

 </td></tr></table>